 We are keen to do everything we can to protect your privacy and update any information we hold about you as required.
-Please get in touch with Liz Hudson via email at email@example.com or call us on 07471 833789 if you have any questions or concerns about your personal data or our privacy practices.
+Please get in touch with Liz Hudson via email at email@example.com if you have any questions or concerns about your personal data or our privacy practices.

 You can at any time change or withdraw your consent using the Privacy and Cookies Policy tab at the bottom of the page.

 What are cookies ?

 Cookies are small text files that are used to store small pieces of information.
 The cookies are stored on your device when the website is loaded on your browser.
 These cookies help us make the website function properly, make the website more secure, provide better user experience, and understand how the website performs and to analyse what works and where it needs improvement.